 Recycling and Waste Reduction

 Help Tri-C recycle more by being conscientious about recycling.
-With mixed recycling collection, it’s never been easier – all recyclables can go together in a single bin!
-Beyond recycling being easy, below are some great reasons to recycle:
+Here are some great reasons to recycle:

 - Recycling keeps your campus, community, and workplace clean

 - Recycling saves resources and energy